Akwa Ibom varsity expels 21 students - Nigeria Today

 Akwa Ibom varsity expels 21 students

 The Management of Akwa Ibom State University says the institution has expelled 21 students for various offences committed in 2016.
-The Vice Chancellor of the University, Prof. Eno Ibanga stated this while speaking with newsmen in Ikot Akpaden, Mkpat Enim Local Government Area of the state on Saturday.
+Vice Chancellor, Prof. Eno Ibanga, told newsmen in Ikot Akpaden, on Saturday that the students were expelled for various offences ranging from phone theft to grievous harm, among others.
+Ibanga noted that due process was […]

 Do you something awesome to share with the world?
 Click here to share